Peer effects in multi-layer networks: evidence from financial behavior

 Abstract The limits of arbitrage explain how a speculative bubble is sustained; they do not explain how likely one is to occur.
 To do that, you need a theory about the thing that sporadically causes arbitrageur constraints to bind.
 I propose a first such theory, which is based on social interactions between speculators.
 The theory says that bubbles should be more likely in assets where increases in past returns make excited-speculators relatively more persuasive to their peers.
 I empirically verify this ex ante prediction about bubble likelihoods and show that it is robust to some ex post disagreement about bubble definitions.

-Keywords limits to arbitrage, speculative bubbles, social interactions
+Keywords Limits to arbitrage, speculative bubbles, social interactions

 URL https://pubsonline.informs.org/doi/10.1287/mnsc.2022.4351